NHSLeadership/nightingale-2-0/README.md

  - [ ] Emergency alert
  - [ ] Feedback Banner
  - [ ] Forms elements
- - [ ] Add Gravity Forms compatability
+ - [ ] Add Gravity Forms compatibility
  - [x] Composer build (including auto load NHSL Blocks plugin)
  - [x] Dependancy hint to suggest or force plugin dependancy load (for non-composer install)
  - [ ] Widgetize footer region
  - [x] Alternative navigation aid to Tabs
  - [ ] Device checks (mobile, tablet, TV etc)
  - [ ] Print layout / styling
- - [ ] Accesibility audit
+ - [ ] Accessibility audit

  ## Licence

- The codebase is released under the Open Government 3.0 licence, unless stated otherwise.
+ The codebase is released under the [Open Government Licence 3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), unless stated otherwise.
 This covers both the codebase and any sample code in the documentation.
-The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.
+The documentation is © Crown copyright and available under the terms of the Open Government License 3.0.
+Please see the [National Archives](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/) website for more information on the Open Government Licensing Framework.